damian-lis/portfolio-website/README.md

 <br/>

-### 3.29.
-Description of the hideTitleInfo method (inside the handleFormSubmit method)
+<h3 id="form-hidetitleinfo-method">3.29.
+Description of the hideTitleInfo method (inside the handleFormSubmit method)</h3>

 Next, we have a series of methods that are responsible for the final animation of the form component.